 IA have recently designed and completed the built-in joinery and refurbishment of a studio apartment in the Barbican, in London.Read more +

-Working closely with the client, we is a dancer, we injected movement within the space with a changeable joinery solution to maximise storage and create alternate uses and zones within a compact floor area.
+Working closely with the client, a royal ballet soloist, we injected movement within the space with a changeable joinery solution to maximise storage and create alternate uses and zones within a compact floor area.
 We were keen to approach this project with a minimal aesthetic to amplify the brutalist architecture within this context of the Barbican estate.

 Facing the living area, a moveable library shelf with a worktop for plants, and bench seats, can be added to with a table top (stored away by hanging on the wall) with fold out legs; to create a dining area.